 When you see celebrities and high profile people at events looking spectacular, it is more often than not, the work of an exceptional stylist.
-As a stylist you may work with actors, TV presenters, musicians, politicians or famous influencers.
+As a personal stylist you may work with actors, TV presenters, musicians, politicians or famous influencers.
 You must be able to curate the perfect outfit for the occasion, taking into account every tiny detail that could make or break a look.

 Becoming a fashion stylist is one of the most desirable and sought-after careers in the industry.
 It can also be highly competitive but, for those with drive and creativity, the opportunities are out there!
 If you’re excited about aesthetics, up-to-date on the latest trends and confident in your sense of style, a career as a fashion stylist could be perfect for you.